shavitush/bhoptimer/README.md

 - [x] Fix chat colors for CS:S.
 - [x] Add table prefix. (`shavit_core_sqlprefix`)
 - [ ] Add style configuration through mysql (`style` table) and allow it to be custom with some options.
 (Autobhop, block each key individually and velocity limit)
+- [ ] Measure strafe sync, also have it in the Shavit_OnFinish forward.

 ~ shavit-hud:
 - [x] HUD toggling command. (`sm_hud`)